Hello, I’m Steve McLemore Post Commander

 Annually, the nearly 2 million members of the VFW and its Auxiliaries contribute more than 8.6 million hours of volunteerism in the community, including participation in Make A Difference Day and National Volunteer Week.

-From providing over $3 million in college scholarships and savings bonds to students every year, to encouraging elevation of the Department of Veterans Affairs to the president's cabinet, the VFW is there.
+From providing over $3 million in college scholarships to students every year, to encouraging elevation of the Department of Veterans Affairs to the president's cabinet, the VFW is there.

 “Joined the US Navy on my 18th birthday, I went to boot camp at NTC San Diego Oct.
 1967. reported to NATTC Millington TN. for A School, then on to the fleet.
 I was assigned to VP-2 NAS Whidbey Is.
 Wash.
 Deployed Westpac, Feb.69-Nov.-69.
 Transferred to VFP-63, NAS Mirimar Dec.
 69, Deployed onboard USS Oriskany for Westpac cruise May 70-Dec.
 70.Transferred to Shore duty, VF-124 NAS Mirimar, trans back to VFP-63 shore duty side of Squadron. discharged May, 1976.
 Attained the rate of AD-2 Enlisted USAF Reserves, Nov.
 1982, Reported to Altus AFB.
 OK. for C-5 Flight-engineer training.
 Released from active duty training tour, July 1984 as a qualified Flight Eng.
 Served until retirement Oct.
 2005.recalled for Desert Shield/ Desert Storm.
 Aug.
 1990 -Jul.
 1991.
 Voluntary activated Sept.
 12, 2001 and remained until May, 2005, the back to reserve status until retirement in Oct.
 2005.
 Attained the rank of Master Sargent. ”